yduf/yduf.github.io/_posts/2025-09-12-fastware-the-big-oops.md

 - Stroustrup 1994 - C++ on simula -> didn't scale
 	- build was very long / incremental build suck
     - runtime was very slow (because of the GC even when no work was needed)
+    - about large Teams (were hierarchy and encapsulation should strive) => didn't work even on 1 people team